How to Avoid Romance Scams

-They’ll need to level up to Gold for you to be sure.
-They’ll need to do a “liveness test” and upload a driver license or passport.
+They’ll need to level up to Gold for you to be 100% sure.
+That way they can do a “liveness test” and upload a driver license or passport.
 This combination is virtually impossible to spoof.
-It’s 100% free so they can’t use money as an excuse, and they have nothing lose.
 If they won’t, they may be a scammer.

 2. Ask them to verify their photos

 You can also ask them to join DateID, for free, and upload recent photos.
 Photos will show the date they were originally taken.
 If they can’t produce anything recent, most likely they’re not the person behind the photos.

 4. Background check them on DateID

 If you have a name, email address, phone number, social media username or profile URL, run it through DateID and see what comes back.

 Date searches databases that contain virtually every digital record in existence, so if it can’t be found, it’s probably because they’re using a “burner” account.
 If that’s the case, there’s a high likelihood you’re being scammed.

 5. Add your watermarked photos to dating apps

 Your free DateID membership includes a unique username, profile URL and unlimited downloads of watermarked photos.
 Add them to your dating app profiles to show you’re savvy, and you’ll deter scammers right out of the gate.